TacticalTome/TacticalTome/CONTRIBUTING.md

 ## MVC Format

 The project is using a PHP MVC (model-view-controller) format.
-The URL structure of the Gamer's Handbook is as follows: `website.com/controllerName/viewName/param1/param2/.../`
+The URL structure of the Tactical Tome is as follows: `website.com/controllerName/viewName/param1/param2/.../`

 All back-end (or server) functions are to be executed in the `controllers`.
 Each controller has the basic file format of:
 ```PHP